 The best treatment will depend on the severity of the eating disorder presented.
 Some people will require hospitalization, or be admitted in a specialized eating disorder residential treatment center, whilst others could recover as an outpatient through the help of eating disorders specialist in various clinics.

 Many people with eating disorders will resist recovery out of denial or fear.
 Building awareness will be an important first step towards developing motivation to want to change and recover.
 This can sometimes take a long time.
 The eating disorder behavior will usually have a functional role for the person and it is therefore part of therapy and the recovery process that the person learns to better understand the reason behind their behaviour as well as learn various evidence-based strategies that are known to help assist in successful recoveries.

 Treatment for eating disorders will usually comprise of medical doctors, nutritionists and psychologists.

 Cogntive Behavioural Therapy Enhanced (or CBT-E) has been shown to produce very good results.
 This is based on an intensive personalized transdiagnostic psychological therapy method.

-If you suspect a loved one to be struggling with eating disorders, or if you yourself are struggling with an eating disorder, please do not hesitate to reached out.
-We will be happy to help clarify or guide you.
-Our private individualized intensive CBT and Mindfulness program has great results with reducing symptoms of anxiety and depression that are very often association with eating disorders.
+If you suspect a loved one to be struggling with eating disorders, or if you yourself are struggling with an eating disorder, please do not hesitate to reach out.
+We will be happy to help.
+Our private personalized intensive CBT and Mindfulness program has great results with reducing symptoms of anxiety and depression that are very often association with eating disorders.
 This in turn can help the person to learn improved ways of coping and relating to food as well as relating to their body.